LibrariesHacked/librarylab/library-map/find-my-library.md

 ## Instructions: find a library

 1. Enter any valid postcode into the postcode text field.
 Then use the search icon button to trigger the search
-2. After a short wait, the library service should be displayed
+2. Optionally, by selecting the options cog you can configure the radius in miles you are interested in
-3. A list of links to further information about the library service will also be shown
+2. After a short wait, the libraries should be filtered to those within that radius

 ## Data